 While sending emails, the personnel can use email disclaimers and confidentiality notices to inform the patients and recipients that the information is PHI, and they should use it accordingly.

 Nevertheless, you should encrypt the emails securing them from your end.
 No disclaimer can alleviate the entity's responsibility to send ePHI securely.

 How to find the best HIPAA compliant email provider?

-- The HIPAA compliant email provider should have a proper and attentive customer service team.
+The HIPAA-compliant email provider should have a good and attentive customer service team.
 Also, the provider must be willing to sign a business associate agreement.

-- The encryption service needs to be good.
+The encryption service needs to be effective.
 It should be well-integrated with any device, any browser, and any email provider.

 Popular HIPAA-compliant email providers

 Some of the popular HIPAA-compliant email providers are

 You can choose any of the above as per your needs and requirements.